nativelibs4java/nativelibs4java/libraries/ScalaCL3/README.md

-ScalaCLÉ v3 (yeah, yet another rewrite from scratch FTW!)
+ScalaCL... v3 (yeah, yet another rewrite from scratch FTW!)

 Features of the new design:
 - Much better asynchronicity support (now requires OpenCL 1.1), and much better performance in general